matRandall/exampleOnlineTimewarpedMotions/README.md

 # Online Time Warped Motions
 Examples of motions time warped using online time warping algorithms developed Mathew Randall at Birmingham City University.
-During the this programme of research, each online time warping was applied to 3246 pairs of input and target motions.
-A selection of the resulting aligned input motions, have been rendered into videos, along with the taregt motion, to visualise the accuracy and quality of the alignment produced.
+During the this programme of research, each online time warping algorithm was applied to 3246 pairs of input and target motions.
+A selection of the resulting aligned input motions, have been rendered into videos, along with the taregt motion, to visualise the accuracy and quality of the time warped alignment produced.

 # Videos